State of Play 2023

 North Carolina has a compact with two federally-recognized Indian tribes, the Eastern Band of Cherokee Indians and the Catawba Indian Nation.

 The Eastern Band of Cherokee operate two Class III tribal casinos in the state.
-At the time of writing, the Catawba Indian Nation’s lone Class III tribal casino was under construction.
+The Catawba Indian Nation operate one Class III tribal casino.

 The Tribal Gaming Commission for the Eastern Band of Cherokee Indians is responsible for the regulation of all gaming activities on Eastern Cherokee Lands, while the Tribal Gaming Commission for the Catawba Indian Nation is responsible for the regulation of all gaming activities on Catawba Nation land.
 The State of North Carolina is given limited regulatory scope over tribal gaming to ensure compliance with compact provisions.